acmutd/engineering-info/challenge/chal-3/chal-3.md

 #### Questions
 You may have additional questions.
-If the answer was not found in this document, please feel free to reach out to the (Director of Development)[mailto:development@acmutd.co] for ACM or make a post in the #development-general channel in the ACM UTD [Discord server](http://acmutd.co/discord).
+If the answer was not found in this document, please feel free to reach out to the [Director of Development](mailto:development@acmutd.co) for ACM or make a post in the #development-general channel in the ACM UTD [Discord server](http://acmutd.co/discord).